MAKING PROGRAMS ACCESSIBLE

 3 Steps to Captioning Your Classroom Media

 This guide focuses on captioning material that is produced off of the UGA Campus.
 If you are producing your own material (recording your lectures and posting them for later viewing, etc.) captioning is an integral part of the process.
-The DRC is more than willing to provide guidance and highlight resources, but the responsibility to caption content produced by professors on campus is that of their respective department.
+Accessibility and Testing is more than willing to provide guidance and highlight resources, but the responsibility to caption content produced by professors on campus is that of their respective department.
 If you are curious about the details behind this campus-wide commitment, please reference UGA’s Electronic & Information Technology Accessibility policy here.

 Step 1.